fossunited/governance/governance.md

 be subject to the standard review and approval process within 60 days to ensure they are properly vetted and ratified.

+Two planned reviews of the Charter will take place every year - once three months before an election, based on the experience of the sitting GB members, and once three months after an election, based on the experience of the new/incoming GB members.

 [Other sections to be added]

 ## Code of Conduct

+The GB members shall adhere to the [FOSS United Code of Conduct](https://fossunited.org/code-of-conduct).

+## Working Groups

+The GB will establish Working Groups (WGs) to empower Staff and Community volunteers to achieve the stated objectives of the Foundation.
+To support and promote the Indian Free and Open Source Software ecosystem is no small feat, and we need to enable groups of people to come together under a few common objectives.

+* WGs can be recommended by the members of the Community or by the GB members
+* The interested people need to put together a charter document, similar to the GB charter, outling the stated objectives of the WG
+* GB members can work with the interested people to draft and sponsor the WG charter
+* Once ready, WG charter documents should be made public for comments before they can be discussed and voted upon by the GB
+* If accepted, the GB can elect the proposers of the Charter as the initial members of the WG, and empower them to bring in additional members into the WG as they deem fit.
+The GB can also recommend people to the WG, based on their understanding of the charter and their experience in the Indian FOSS ecosystem
+* WGs are expected to share updates with the Community, which will be periodically reviewed by the GB
+* GB members will periodically evaluate the WG Charters, specifically the stated mission of the WG and whether it is still fit-for-purpose.
+The GB can request the WG to refresh the Charter document based on recent changes in the Indian FOSS ecosystem
+* GB, in consultation with the Community and the Foundation, can recommend the dissolution of a WG, or replacement of existing WG members

 ## Dispute Resolution